wehlutyk/thesis/content/1-introduction-2-evolution.md

 Indeed, most of the techniques of the body documented by Mauss play a role in the physiological and psychological development of people growing into them, with noticeable effects such as making one able to sleep while standing or horse-riding.
 Thus, while Durkheim and Mauss would not necessarily agree on the causal autonomy of culture from physiology or psychological mechanisms, both argue that cultural practices have effects on individual psychological mechanisms.

-In our previous introduction of the question of cultural change, we used a definition of culture as those aspects of life that vary more, or faster, across (human and non-human) animal communities, to be contrasted with those which vary less, or more slowly.
+In our previous introduction of the question of cultural change, we used a definition of culture as those aspects of life that vary more, or faster, across (human or non-human) communities, to be contrasted with those which vary less, or more slowly.
 Most definitions of culture nowadays make a stronger claim: they consider that culture is that which is not universal in a given species, and contrast it with that which is biologically determined (or constrained) and thus common to all members of the species.
 In this case, biological determination refers to the way the genome constrains the physiological and cognitive development of an organism in a normal viable environment.
 Since the details of such determination, and more importantly its theoretical import, are contentious issues, in this thesis we will remain with a definition in terms of higher and lower variability.
-However, the culture-as-non-biological definition has the advantage of making the question of the reciprocal influence of culture and non-culture more explicit: first, how do body and cognition influence culture and cultural change, and second, how does cultural change influence the environment and the interactions in which an organism develops, both physiologically and cognitively?
+However, the culture-as-non-biological definition has the advantage of making the question of the reciprocal influence of culture and non-culture more explicit and relatable to Mauss's and Durkheim's concerns.
+The question becomes, first, how do body and cognition influence culture and cultural change, and second, how does cultural change influence the environment and the interactions in which an organism develops, both physiologically and cognitively?
 Since environmental changes can have effects on the way the body and cognitive capacities of an organism develop, such influence can create feedback loops between physiological and cognitive development, on one side, and cultural change on the other.
-The problem, then, is that such feedback loops may be so intricate that it becomes difficult or impossible to identify what is cultural and separate it from what is not, eventually questioning the utility of a cultural versus non-cultural separation in the first place.
+The problem, then, is that such feedback loops may be so intricate that it becomes difficult or impossible to differentiate what is cultural from what is not, eventually questioning the utility of a cultural versus non-cultural separation in the first place.

 \bigskip